ovh/docs/pages/hosted_private_cloud/sap_on_ovhcloud/cookbook_configure_sap_hana_cluster/guide.en-gb.md

 >>
 >> The cluster detects the loss of the node1 which was the Master and triggers the takeover to the node2.
 >>
->> The takeover can take many minutes, depending on the size of your SAP HANA database.
+>> The takeover can take several minutes, depending on the size of your SAP HANA database.
 >>
 >> ```console
 >> Cluster Summary: